TELEMEDICINE: THE FUTURE OF HEALTHCARE, NOW

 A List of Mya Care Tele-Health Service Providers

-With hospitals being over-burdened in areas where the COVID-19 pandemic hit the worst, many healthcare providers have turned to relying on telemedicine during this time as a way to ensure everyone can still receive the healthcare they need and that everyone has access to COVID-19 testing.
+With hospitals being overburdened in areas where the COVID-19 pandemic hit the worst, many healthcare providers have turned to relying on telemedicine during this time as a way to ensure everyone can still receive the healthcare they need and that everyone has access to COVID-19 testing.

 Telemedicine has become an integral part of current healthcare in India, Spain, Malaysia, the UK, UAE and many other countries.
-Online platforms such as Mya Care make telehealth possible through allowing individuals to quickly navigate a selection of the world’s best healthcare providers that offer telemedicine as a service.
+Online platforms such as Mya Care make telehealth possible by allowing individuals to quickly navigate a selection of the world’s best healthcare providers that offer telemedicine as a service.

 Below is a brief overview of hospitals offering telehealth services on Mya Care.